quang1610/CSC213/PeerToPeer-Chat/README.md

 For example:
 > ./p2pchat Alice

-The terminal will print out message such as **INFO: Alice at address 127.0.0.1 is listening at 55107**.
+The terminal will print out message such as
+>INFO: Alice at address 127.0.0.1 is listening at 55107.

 55107 is the **port_number** that Alice is currently listening to.
 127.0.0.1 is the **chatroom_IP**.
 Other node can connect to the network via this **port_number** and **chatroom_IP**.